 Reasons and Goals for Writing an Open Letter

 No matter what the reason, the main goal of open letters is to make a difference in the world.
 Usually, they are addressed to government officials, corporate executives, the general public, or even celebrities.
-Let’s take a look at what are the purposes of creating an open letter:
+Let’s take a look at the main purposes of writing an open letter:

 - To raise awareness about an important issue that is often ignored;